 Turns out that there are quite a lot of former county minors who went on to make a name for themselves in a different walk of life.
-Here are just some of them.
+Here are just some of the most notable and bizarre.

 1. Paul Mescal